physics-paul/trading-strategy/README.md

 - Invesco S&P 500 Low Volatility ETF (SPLV)
 - Fidelity Low Volatility Factor ETF (FDLO)

 These ticker weights are updated daily on each firm's website, and thus the top tickers can change day-to-day.
-Additionally, I picked a few tickers of my own to include.
+Additionally, I picked a few tickers of my own to include, which vary based on my taste, etc.

+### 3.1.
+Combine Tickers into a Portfolio

+Next, the tickers are all combined into one large portfolio, with a condition being each ticker in the combined portfolio must have been selected from more than one of the ETFs used in the analysis.
+This is done in order to ensure a more robust choice of tickers selected in the larger portfolio.

+### 4.1.
+Obtain the Fama-French 5-Factors

+The Fama-French 5-Factors are a set of risk factors which explain to a very strong degree the risk premium present in equities.
+These 5-factors are:

+- Rm - Rf : the market risk premium, which is the excess return on the market
+- SMB : small minus big, which is the excess return of small stocks in comparison to big stocks
+- HML : high book-to-market minus low book-to-market, which is a value investing strategy to purchase stocks with good book-to-market ratios.
+ - RMW : robust minus weak, which described the premium for robust operating portfolios minus weak operating portfolios
+ - CMA : conservative minus agressive, which describes the premium for conservative investment firms and agressive investment firms.

+ These factors are provided by Eugene Fama's website, given by the (link)[https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/Data_Library/f-f_5_factors_2x3.html].

 ### 2. Predict the returns for next month

-Once the tickers were obtained, then the historical adjusted closing price was obtained throught Yahoo Finance's API
+Once the tickers were obtained, then the historical adjusted closing price was obtained throught Yahoo Finance's API module in Python called 'yfinance'

 ### 3. Calculating the DD and the PD with the Direct Method